-We are in business to help our clients succeed by providing expert legal services.
-These terms apply to all services provided by White Fox & Jones.
+These terms apply to all services provided by White Fox & Jones Limited

 1 Scope of Engagement

-At the beginning of an engagement we will provide to you, in writing our understanding of the legal services you are requesting us to provide.
-The member of the firm sending the terms of engagement will have overall responsibility for the legal services provided.
+We will provide to you, in writing our understanding of the legal services you are requesting us to provide.
 These terms apply to our relationship with you.
-These terms apply to any current engagement and also to any future engagements.
+These terms apply to any current engagement and, to any future engagements.
 We may change these terms from time to time and will publish the latest version on our website.
 If you continue to engage us, then you accept the latest terms.

 2 Privacy and Confidentiality

-In the course of providing legal services we will collect and hold personal information about you and/or your business.
-The information we collect will be kept on our computer system within a secure NZ based cloud storage facility or in files that are stored on our premises or in secure storage.
-We will maintain lawyer/client confidentiality at all times but reserve the right to disclose your name and address to a credit agency to perform a credit reference or for other credit management processes.
+While providing legal services, we will collect and hold personal information about you and/or your business.
+The information we collect will be kept on our computer system within a secure Australasian based cloud storage facility or in files that are stored on our premises.
+We will always maintain lawyer/client confidentiality but reserve the right to disclose your name and address to a credit agency to perform a credit reference or for other credit management processes.
 There may be instances where anti-money laundering law requires us to report to authorities, without advising you.
 We will only do this where we are required by law and where client-lawyer privilege is lost or does not apply.
-You have the right to access and if necessary correct any information we hold about you.
-If you require access, please contact our Manager.
+You have the right to access and if necessary, correct any information we hold about you.
+If you require access, please contact our General Manager.

 3 Electronic Communications

-We may communicate with you and others at times by electronic means.
-As you are aware electronic communications can be subject to delays, non-delivery, or being read, copied or interfered with in transit or contain viruses or other defects (together referred to as “the defects”).
+We may communicate with you and others by electronic means.
+As you are aware electronic communications can be subject to delays, non-delivery, or being read, copied, or interfered with in transit or contain viruses or other defects (together referred to as “the defects”).
 We will not be responsible for any of the risks associated with electronic communication including risks arising from the defects.

-We will charge a fee that is fair and reasonable in light of the factors specified from time to time by the New Zealand Law Society including:
+We will charge a fee that is fair and reasonable considering the factors specified from time to time by the New Zealand Law Society including:

 - Time incurred on your behalf.

-- Skill, specialized knowledge and responsibility required to perform the service.
+- Specialised knowledge, responsibility and skill required to perform the service.

 - The outcome achieved.